The Accountant Put The Owner’s Kids On Payroll And Bomb Shelled The 401(k) Plan

 Big Issue

-The higher $12,000 standard deduction for single filers has produced an incentive in some cases for business owners to put their kids on the payroll in an effort to shift income out of the owner’s high tax bracket into the children’s lower tax bracket.
-However, there was a non-Wojeski accountant that advised his clients not only to put his kids on the payroll but also to have their children put all of that W2 compensation in the company’s 401(k) plan as a Roth deferral.
+The higher $15,000 standard deduction for single filers has produced an incentive in some cases for business owners to put their kids on the payroll in an effort to shift income out of the owner’s high tax bracket into the children’s lower tax bracket.
+However, there was a non-Wojeski accountant who advised his clients not only to put their kids on the payroll but also to have their children put all of that W2 compensation in the company’s 401(k) plan as a Roth deferral.

 Why This Happened